ericTle1/inst377_jedim/docs/user.md

 ###### Payment
 In this section, users are able to filter their search results by clicking the box until a checkmark appears.
 This section also allows users to filter which markets are accepting certain methods of payments such as WIC, SNAP, cash, etc.

+###### Help
+In this section, users should define all of the help on Markets, Goods, and Payment sections.